Pi-Hole installation guide on Raspberry Pi

 You can change everything later with the web interface.

-It looks like the developer love to shuffle the questions order, so I’m sorry if your setup wizard was not exactly in the same order as mine :-).
+By the way, it looks like the developers love to shuffle the questions order, so I’m sorry if your setup wizard was not exactly in the same order as mine :-).

 After this, the installation process continues by downloading and installing new packages based on your choices.